 Submitted in commemoration of the 100th issue of The Daf Hakashrus, and in honor of its editor, Rabbi Yosef Grossman.

-Frustrated with the entire structure of Yidishkeit that he found here, he wished to return to Europe.
+Frustrated with the entire structure of Yiddishkeit that he found here, he wished to return to Europe.
 Having studied with Rabbi Avrohom Bing in Wuerzburg and Rabbi Wolf Hamberger in Fuerth, he turned to them for guidance.
 In a letter to Rabbi Hamberger he wrote:

 “…most of the people are eating non-kosher food, are violating the Shabbos in public….and there are thousands who have been assimilated among the non-Jewish population.
 Under these circumstances, my mind is perplexed and I wonder whether a Jew may live in a land like this!”

 Three principles that comprise the foundation of the Jewish nation, namely, eating kosher food, adhering to the Shabbos laws and family purity as reflected in the laws of marriage and divorce, were being compromised.
 History has shown us, that the destruction of the Jewish people begins with eating non-kosher food, then leads to the desecration of the Shabbos and culminates with intermarriage as the third and final step.
-The importance of safeguarding these three principles are vital to the every existence and continuity of the Jewish people.
+The importance of safeguarding these three principles are vital to the very existence and continuity of the Jewish people.

 Rabbi Rice found a Jewish establishment that was in chaos.
 There were no Rabbis and Shochtim.
 Hence “self styled Reverends” became Shochtim, Mashgichim, and even performed marriages.
 “Am-HaAratzus”, sheer ignorance of Jewish law, was rampant.